ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A client can deactivate an account by posting a signed update to the server with a status field of "deactivated."
 Clients may wish to do this when the account key is compromised or decommissioned.
-A deactivated account an no longer request certificate issuance or access resources related to the account, such as orders or authorizations.
+A deactivated account can no longer request certificate issuance or access resources related to the account, such as orders or authorizations.